brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/the-climate-crisis-what-to-make-of-it.md

   - future
 eleventyExcludeFromCollections: false
 ---
 Like many others, I am concerned about what I read and experience.
-The information, coupled with my own daily observations, seems to confirm the existence of our current [climate crisis](https://climate.nasa.gov/).
+The information, coupled with my own daily observations, seems to confirm the existence of our [current climate crisis](https://climate.nasa.gov/).

-However, there are others who argue that there is no crisis at all.
+However, [there are others who argue that there is no crisis at all](https://www.aei.org/carpe-diem/there-is-no-climate-emergency-say-500-experts-in-letter-to-the-united-nations/).
 They claim that the mainstream information is incorrect; and that the data is not being presented truthfully or responsibly.
 According to them, human impact on our climate is insignificant and inconsequential.
-These individuals believe that organisations like the [IPCC](https://www.ipcc.ch/) primarily serve as a platform for the political agendas of countries and other powerful interests.
+These individuals believe that organisations like the <abbr title="The Intergovernmental Panel on Climate Change.">[IPCC](https://www.ipcc.ch/)</abbr> primarily serve as a platform for the political agendas of countries and other powerful interests.

 > In these times of being constantly overwhelmed by the deluge of information, I'm finding it trickier than ever to discern the true motivations and intentions behind what is presented as fact.